This annual list of the best real estate franchises was revised and updated on May 19, 2021.

-Founded by Jim Weichert in Chatham, New Jersey in 1969 but only franchising since 2000, the number of locations has increased in recent years from 369 in 2013 to the current total of 477 (a loss of two from the previous year’s total), 126 of which are company-owned and all are located in the US.
+Founded by Jim Weichert in Chatham, New Jersey in 1969 but only franchising since 2000, the number of locations has increased in recent years from 369 in 2013 to the current total of 482 (up from the previously reported total of 477), of which 115 are company-owned and all are located in the US.

 NextHome has the most dynamic website of all the companies on this list, which might just be a function of how recently the company was started.
 The other chains listed here would do well to follow their lead on this aspect.
 It calls itself a “progressive” real estate franchise, though it’s not clear what that means.